Paulina Rodriguez

 (Born & Raised)

-My journey to become a computational scientist has been non-traditional and far from linear, beginning with my roots in downtown Los Angeles and leading up to my current position as a PhD candidate in the Department of Mechanical and Aerospace Engineering at The George Washington University.
-As a first-generation college student, I obtained my Bachelor’s degree in Mathematics from the University of California, Santa Cruz, followed by a Master of Science in Mathematics from Claremont Graduate University.
-During my undergraduate years, I had the opportunity to explore mathematical modeling research through undergraduate STEM programs, where I discovered my love for computational modeling.
+My path into computational science has been non-linear, beginning in downtown Los Angeles and leading to my current work as a PhD candidate in the Department of Mechanical and Aerospace Engineering at The George Washington University.
+As a first-generation college student, I earned a Bachelor’s degree in Mathematics from the University of California, Santa Cruz, followed by a Master of Science in Mathematics from Claremont Graduate University.
+During my undergraduate years, I explored mathematical modeling through undergraduate STEM programs, where I developed a strong foundation in computational approaches to scientific problems.

-In my role as a program manager for the CalTeach Program at UCSC and a web developer for a startup company, I gained valuable experience in web and software development, coding, and programming skills.
-Later, at the U.S. Food and Drug Administration (FDA), I integrated all of my experiences to assess the credibility of computational evidence for regulatory applications related to medical devices.
-My current research focus is developing an end-to-end example of a regulatory grade computational model for medical device applications with an emphasis on risk informed credibility and reproducibility.
+Early in my career, I worked as a program manager for the CalTeach Program at UCSC and as a web developer, where I built experience in software development, coding, and system-level problem solving.
+At the U.S. Food and Drug Administration (FDA), I applied these skills to evaluate computational models for medical device applications, contributing to the assessment of model credibility for regulatory decision-making.
+My current research focuses on developing an end-to-end example of a regulatory-grade computational model for medical device applications, with an emphasis on risk-informed credibility and reproducibility.